ehuspeni/pdsnd_github/README.md

 ### Files used
 Program file: bikeshare3.py
-Data files: washington.csv, newyorkcity.csv, chicago.csv
+Data files: washington.csv, new_york_city.csv, chicago.csv

 ### Credits
 No sources to credit at this time.